History of Ethiopia: Zemene Mesafint

-This era was, on one hand, a religious conflict between settling Muslims and traditional Christians, between nationalities they represented, and, on the other hand, between feudal lords in power over the central government.
+This era was, on one hand, a religious conflict between settling Muslims and traditional Christians, between the nationalities they represented, and, on the other hand, between feudal lords in power over the central government.

 Some historians date the murder of Iyasu I, and the resultant decline in the prestige of the dynasty, as the beginning of the Ethiopian Zemene Mesafint ("Era of the Princes"), a time of disorder when the power of the monarchy was eclipsed by the power of local warlords.

 Nobles came to abuse their positions by making emperors, and encroached upon the succession of the dynasty, by candidates among the nobility itself: e.g. on the death of Emperor Tewoflos, the chief nobles of Ethiopia feared that the cycle of vengeance that had characterized the reigns of Tewoflos and Tekle Haymanot I would continue if a member of the Solomonic dynasty were picked for the throne, so they selected one of their own, Yostos to be negus nagast (king of kings) – however his tenure was brief.

 Iyasu II ascended the throne as a child.
 His mother, Empress Mentewab played a major role in Iyasu's reign, as well as her grandson Iyoas.
 Mentewab had herself crowned as co-ruler, becoming the first woman to be crowned in this manner in Ethiopian history.